YcleptJohn/placement-report/report.md

 Around May 8^th^ I was taken aside for a five-minute chat with my manager, Luke, not really knowing what to expect.
 It turned out to be the good news that they wanted to offer me a contract extension until August 31^st^.
-This was wonderful and it excited me that I would have the opportunity to continue working at HX throughout the summer.
+This was wonderful, and it excited me that I would have the opportunity to continue working at HX throughout the summer.
 I signed and accepted his proposal that day and everything was confirmed by May 14^th^.
 I've managed to continue on track and keep gaining